-Culdesac by Dylan Ashton (University of California, Berkeley): Sydney and Kit, two brothers separated after the destruction of their parents’ divorce, once again have their world disarrayed when a threat is discovered in their high school’s bathroom.
-But when Sydney reveals his abrupt plan to ditch town that evening, Kit realizes he will be forced to confront that world by himself.
+Culdesac by Dylan Ashton (University of California, Berkeley): Sydney and Kit, two brothers separated after the destruction of their parents’ divorce, once again have their world disarrayed when Sydney reveals his abrupt plan to ditch town that evening, and Kit realizes he will be forced to confront that world by himself.

 Rivers of Recovery by Soren Dickens (California Polytechnic State University, San Luis Obispo): A short documentary on Rivers of Recovery, a nationwide program that takes service members suffering from PTSD into the tranquility of nature.